1wunderkind/loopgpt-backend/FOOD_DATABASE_IMPLEMENTATION_REPORT.md

 ## 7. Conclusion

-This project successfully expands TheLoopGPT.ai's food database to over 1,000 items with a high-performance, production-ready runtime.
+This project successfully expands LooptOS.ai's food database to over 1,000 items with a high-performance, production-ready runtime.
 The new system is scalable, efficient, and ready to enhance the user experience across all nutrition-related tools.